-If anyone had told me five years ago that today I would be living in Colombia, I would have laughed.
+If anyone had told me six years ago that today I would be living in Colombia, I would have laughed.

 Back then, I knew little of the country, except where it was in the world and what it had once been famous for.
 I had no expectations when I planned my first visit.
 At the time, I thought I would be just passing through on my way to find where I wanted to settle in Latin America.